Shashamane: History

 In January 2007, the settlers organized an exhibition and a bazaar in the city.
 It was also reported recently prior to the Ethiopian millennium that various pro-Ethiopian World Federation groups, consisting of indigenous Ethiopians and Rastafari, have given support to one of many five-year plans proposed for sustainable development of Shashemane, Ethiopia.

 Demographics

 The 2007 national census reported a total population for this town of 100,454, of whom 50,654 were men and 49,800 were women.
 A plurality of the inhabitants practiced Ethiopian Orthodox Christianity, with 43.44% of the population reporting they observed this belief, while 31.15% of the population said they were Muslim, 23.53% of the population were Protestant, and 1.3% were Catholic.

 The 1994 national census reported the town had a total population of 52,080, 25,426 of whom were males and 26,654 were females.
 It had an estimated 208,368 inhabitants in mid 2022.

+There are four rivers (Laftu, Melka Oda, Gogeti and Essa) that flow through the town towards Lake Shala.
+Dhedhaba is another major river that serves as a natural boundary between Shashemene and Arsi Negele.